Gauging tensor networks with belief propagation

 To remedy this situation, one can try to find improved rank-one environments for performing the simple update gate evolution.
 One strategy would be to run the belief propagation (BP) tensor network contraction algorithm on the norm network of the TNS in the same spirit as Ref. \cite{TensorNetworkBeliefPropagation3}, which focused on using BP to compute rank-one environments for calculating expectation values and performing energy optimization of tensor networks on sparse graphs.
-For this algorithm, one would run BP on the norm network of the state being evolved and use the fixed point message tensors as rank-one approximations of the environment in order to perform gate evolution with the `full update' algorithm.
-Note that the iterative `full update' procedure can be simplified in the case of rank-one environments such that it can be solved directly, see Fig. \ref{fig:Vidal_SU_BP_FU}.
+For this algorithm, one would run BP on the norm network of the state being evolved and use the fixed point message tensors as rank-one approximations of the environment in order to perform gate evolution with the `full update' algorithm or BP-variant of simple update (which are entirely equivalent in the case of BP) that we show in Fig. \ref{fig:Vidal_SU_BP_FU}b.

-Based on the equivalence between the BP fixed point and the Vidal gauge that was first pointed out in Ref. \cite{Alkabetz2021} and further solidified by our new BP gauging algorithm, however, this is equivalent to re-gauging the tensor network into the Vidal gauge and then performing the simple update gate application with the re-gauged $\Gamma_v$ and $\Lambda_e$ tensors.
-This `re-gauging' technique was (as far as we know) first proposed in \cite{Jahromi2019}.
-In that work, the authors proposed to use what we call `eager gauging' to re-gauge the network into the Vidal gauge to improve the accuracy of simple update gate evolution, but any gauging method (simple update gauging, eager gauging, or our new belief propagation gauging) can be used.
-This re-gauging can be performed at every gate application, in which case it is equivalent to performing the entire evolution with `full update' gate evolution with BP message tensors as the environments (the gate evolution version of the methods proposed in Ref. \cite{TensorNetworkBeliefPropagation3}).
+Based on the equivalence between the BP fixed point and the Vidal gauge that was first pointed out in Ref. \cite{Alkabetz2021} and further solidified by our new BP gauging algorithm, however, this is equivalent to regauging the tensor network into the Vidal gauge and then performing the simple update gate application with the regauged $\Gamma_v$ and $\Lambda_e$ tensors.
+This `regauging' technique was (as far as we know) first proposed in \cite{Jahromi2019}.
+In that work, the authors proposed to use what we refer to in this work as `eager gauging' to regauge the network into the Vidal gauge to improve the accuracy of simple update gate evolution, but any gauging method (simple update gauging, eager gauging, or our new belief propagation gauging) can be used.
+This regauging can be performed at every gate application, in which case it is equivalent to performing the entire evolution with BP message tensors as the environments (either via full update or the version in Fig. \ref{fig:Vidal_SU_BP_FU}b).
 Alternatively, it can be performed only when it is detected that the Vidal gauge orthogonality constraints are no longer accurate up to a certain threshold and therefore will affect the accuracy of the gate application.